nikitavoloboev/data/docs/travel/visited/netherlands.md

 # Netherlands

+Amsterdam is my favorite city I've lived in thus far.
+I also love how every city in NL is easily reachable by train and how cycling infrastructure is so well developed.

 ## Notes

 - NS.nl [season tickets](https://www.ns.nl/en/season-tickets) are must have if you plan to travel more than a few times on the train in the month.